chilipadiboy/first-report/team_assignment.md

 ### Prototype Demo - Week 4 to 7

 ##### Setup Subsytems
-- Setup Ansible configuration management tool
+- Setup Ansible configuration management tool and use it to configure servers and make sure required services are up and running
 - Setup web service using Spring Boot and GraphQL
 - Setup Multi-factor Authentication Tag BLE communication capability
 - Setup database and create tables
-- Setup and configuration of servers to make sure required services are up and running
 - Basic user interface and design

 ##### Integrated Product